Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Can I stay inside a national park during my safari?

-In most Indian reserves, lodges sit in the buffer or fringe just outside the core zone, as overnight stays inside core zones are generally not permitted.
+In most Indian reserves, lodges sit in the buffer or fringe just outside the core zone.
 A few parks — such as Corbett's Dhikala — offer limited forest rest-house stays inside the park, which book out far in advance.
+Tigerwalah secures the best-located lodges and the rare in-park stays where available.

 Find the best lodges →